 Study of musical styles, trends, and techniques found in the concert repertoire of the late 19th and 20th centuries, with an emphasis on formal analysis.
 Introduction to folk and "classical" music of non-Western cultures.
 Meets three days per week.
 Prerequisite: MUSI 230.
-Concurrent enrollment in MUSI 233 (Aural Skills in Music IV) is strongly recommended.
+Concurrent enrollment in MUSI 233 (Aural Skills in Music IV) is required.
+NOTE: General Honors Course in conjunction with MUSI 233.